-If you insist on having potatoes, par-boil your potatoes, cut into cubes the same size as the meat and add towards the end of the cooking, before you start to reduce the sauce.
+If you insist on having potatoes, par-boil your potatoes, cut into cubes the same size as the meat and add towards the end of the cooking before you start to reduce the gravy.

 Another view has it that vindaloo can be made with anything.
 I have seen chicken, beef, fish, egg, prawn and vegetable vindaloo.
 This is not a view we ascribe to.
 Vindaloo is made with pork.
 No pork, no vindaloo.

 In Goa this dish is known as vindahlo which translates to “vin” or vinegar and “ahlo” which is the Portuguese word for garlic.